Your options for worktops can be mind-bending

 Click here for an interesting comparison chart on the properties of various worktop materials.

-Listing of worktop materials:
+The range of worktop materials:

 Laminate